 Let us now turn to the poem.
 It starts with an announcement of the end of winter and the coming of spring.
 Horace contrasts the brittle burden of winter with the light and warmth of spring winds.
 He describes how everyone is beginning to venture outdoors or getting restless to do so — fishermen setting out to sea, cattle wanting out of their stables and farmers wanting to get back to their fields.
 A time to be up and about one’s business.

 Then, the poem draws on even more ethereal spring images.
-As the frost disappears, the beauties come out to dance – nymphs, the Graces.
+As the frost disappears, the beauties — nymphs, the Graces — come out to dance.
 In Greek and Roman mythology, nymphs were divine spirits who personified the creative and regenerative aspects of nature.
-So, they inhabited and animated nature — in mountains, valleys, water, forests, trees, etc. They were depicted as beautiful, young, dancing maidens who never grew old or sick, although they could die of other means.
-The Graces personified beauty, joy and happiness.
+So they inhabited and animated nature — in mountains, valleys, water, forests, trees, etc. They were depicted as beautiful, young, dancing maidens who never grew old or sick, although they could die by other means.
+The Graces personified beauty, joy, and happiness.
 There were usually three: Aglaea (Splendor), Euphrosyne (Mirth), and Thalia (Good Cheer).